 \section{Introduction}

-\PARstart{F}{or} modern power system, the electromagnetic transient (EMT) is indispensable.
-In the EMT simulation, a very small time step is adopted for the whole system to capture the dynamics with the minimum time-scale, resulting in low computational efficiency.
-In fact, the dynamics of a large ac/dc power grid contains transients of time-scales from microseconds to milliseconds.
-Therefore, it is meaningful to develop a multi-scale simulation method and adopt different modeling methods and time steps for different subsystems.

-An idea of multi-rate EMT simulation with large step sizes for the ac grids and small step sizes for dc grids has been proposed for more than twenty years which improves the power system EMT simulation efficiency.
-However, for traditional EMT simulation of ac grids, the time step-size is still small.
+\PARstart{I}{n} traditional electromagnetic transient (EMT) simulation, a small time step is adopted to capture the dynamics with the minimum time-scale in the system, resulting in low computational efficiency.
+In fact, the dynamics of a large power system model involve multi-scale transients.
+Therefore, it is meaningful to develop a multi-scale simulation method that adopts different modeling methods and time steps for different subsystems.
+An idea of multi-rate EMT simulation with large step sizes for the ac grid and small step sizes for power electronics was proposed twenty years ago.
+However, for the simulation of ac grids, the time step-size is still small.

-To improve the efficiency, the shifted frequency-based EMT (SFEMT) simulation with a much larger step size is proposed \cite{ZhangP07, Strunz06}.
-Then, a co-simulation based on SFMET simulation and traditional EMT simulation is proposed in \cite{SHU110,tara14} and the interface is designed.
-In the co-simulation, the ac grid with slow dynamics is simulated by SFEMT simulation and the dc grid with fast dynamics is calculated by traditional EMT simulation.
-However, the existing interface methods for co-simulation of SFEMT simulation and traditional EMT simulation have a certain degree of accuracy loss.
-In these interface methods, the complex signals for SFEMT simulation that are generated from real signals in the EMT simulation are not analytical signals that orthogonal to the original real signals.
+To improve simulation efficiency, the shifted frequency-based EMT (SFEMT) simulation with a much larger step size is proposed \cite{ZhangP07, Strunz06}.
+Then, the co-simulation based on SFMET simulation and traditional EMT simulation is proposed in \cite{SHU110,tara14}, in which some subsystems of the power system are calculated by SFEMT simulation and the others are calculated by traditional EMT simulation.
+However, the interfaces for these co-simulation methods have a certain degree of accuracy loss.
+In these interfaces, the analytical signals for SFEMT simulation that are generated from real signals in the EMT simulation are not true analytical signals that are orthogonal to the original real signals.

-Aiming at the problem of the existing interfaces, this paper proposes a novel interface between SFEMT and EMT models.
-First, the general form of SFEMT modeling is derived, laying out the foundation for SFEMT simulation and giving guidance for the co-simulation interface design.
-Then, an analytical signal construction method based on the estimation of signal parameters via rotational invariance techniques (ESPRIT) is proposed.
-It can accurately identify the frequency, amplitude and phase of each component in an instantaneous signal.
-According to the frequency spectrum of the instantaneous signal of the EMT simulation, the analytical signal that the SFEMT simulation needs can be constructed.
+Aiming at the problem of the existing interfaces, this paper proposes a novel interface for the SFEMT and EMT models.
+First, the general form of SFEMT modeling is derived, giving a guideline for the design of co-simulation interface.
+Then, an interface based on the estimation of signal parameters via rotational invariance techniques (ESPRIT) is proposed.
+The ESPRIT can accurately calculate the frequency, amplitude and phase of each component in an instantaneous signal with a short data window.
+According to the frequency, amplitude and phase of the original signal, the analytical signal that the SFEMT simulation needs can be constructed.
 The proposed interface is more accurate than the existing interfaces.